-ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, SECOND EDITION (CRITERIA) PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed approved under this indication: 1.
-Acquired hypogammaglobulinaemia secondary to haematological malignancies or stem cell transplantation (see page 48); 2.
-HIV in children (see page 185); or 3.
-Transplantation related immunomodulation (solid organ transplantation; see page 208). (kidney and other solid organ transplantation).
+ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, SECOND EDITION (CRITERIA) PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed approved under this indication: Acquired Disseminated enterovirus infection without hypogammaglobulinaemia. should be selected (which will be directly referred with in the BloodSTAR system).
+A new exclusion was added post the public consultation discussion regarding disseminated enterovirus infection.
 Indication for use Replacement therapy for life-threatening infection due to hypogammaglobulinaemia related to other diseases or medical therapy.
 Note: The following secondary causes of hypogammaglobulinaemia are considered elsewhere: 1.
-Acquired hypogammaglobulinaemia secondary to haematological malignancies or stem cell Severe bacterial infections associated with hypogammaglobulinaemia caused by a recognised disease process or B cell depletion therapy and/or immunosuppressant therapy.
+Acquired hypogammaglobulinaemia secondary to haematological malignancies or stem cell Severe bacterial infections or disseminated enterovirus infection associated with hypogammaglobulinaemia caused by a recognised disease process or B cell depletion therapy and/or immunosuppressant therapy.
 Chronic suppurative lung disease associated with hypogammaglobulinaemia caused by a recognised disease process or B cell depletion therapy and/or immunosuppressant therapy.
 Indication reworded to more clearly distinguish eligible patients from other conditions.
 A second indication has been created to support increased dosing allowable for patients with chronic suppurative lung diseases.
 (A)

 ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, SECOND EDITION (CRITERIA) PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed transplantation (see page 48) 2.
 HIV in children (see page 185) 3.
-Solid organ transplantation (see Qualifying page 208) Severe bacterial infections associated with HSCT is included under the other Criteria Hypogammaglobulinaemia secondary to underlying disease or medical therapy (including haemopoietic stem cell transplantation [HCST]) with all the following: Serum IgG less than the lower limit of the reference range on two separate occasions; hypogammaglobulinaemia caused by a recognised disease process or B cell depletion therapy and/or immunosuppressant therapy.
-[Group1] Serum IgG less than the lower limit of the reference range measured on two separate occasions.
-Baseline serum IgA and IgM levels secondary hypogammaglobulinaemia given that all HSCT patients are managed by haematologists.
+Solid organ transplantation (see page 208) Qualifying Criteria Hypogammaglobulinaemia secondary to underlying disease or medical therapy (including haemopoietic stem cell transplantation [HCST]) with all the following: Serum IgG less than the lower limit of the reference range on two separate occasions; AND Underlying cause of hypogammaglobulinaemia cannot be reversed or reversal is contraindicated; AND At least one of the following: One invasive or life- Severe bacterial infections or disseminated enterovirus infection associated with hypogammaglobulinaemia caused by a recognised disease process or B cell depletion therapy and/or immunosuppressant therapy.
+[Group1] Serum IgG less than the lower limit of the reference range measured on two separate occasions (at least one hour apart and at least one sample taken when the patient does not have an active infection).
+Baseline serum IgA and IgM levels should be provided to allow assessment of immune recovery at review.
+AND Underlying cause of hypogammaglobulinaemia cannot be reversed or underlying cause of hypogammaglobulinaemia is reversible but reversal is contraindicated AND [Group 2] Patient has had one life-threatening bacterial infection in the previous 12 months HSCT is included under the other secondary hypogammaglobulinaemia given that all HSCT patients are managed by haematologists.
 Qualifying criteria have been defined including the assessment of baseline serum IgM and IgA levels because if they are normalising, this may suggest recovery of the immune system.
+Clarification has been provided regarding the approach to blood sampling to confirm low serum IgG on two separate occasions.
+It is noted that IgG levels can drop during acute infections and therefore, at least one sample should be taken once the patient has recovered.
+An evidence item has been added to capture the presence of paraproteins which may interfere with serum immunoglobulin result interpretation.
 Consistency with the other relevant condition has been applied.
-(A) AND 2.
-Underlying cause of hypogammaglobulinaemia cannot be reversed or reversal is contraindicated; AND Underlying cause of hypogammaglobulinaemia cannot be reversed or underlying cause of hypogammaglobulinaemia is reversible but reversal is contraindicated AND [Group 2] Patient has had one life-threatening bacterial infection in the previous 12 months At least one of the following: 1.
-One invasive or life- OR At least two serious infections in the last six months requiring more than standard courses of
+(A)